dandehavilland/mg-color-scale/README.md

 # mg-color-scale

 A color-scale addon for metrics-graphics.
+Extrapolates colors for multiple lines based a defined range consisting of start and end colors.

 Applies to lines and areas in the line chart.

 **Note:** the addon system is still under heavy development.
 This project will currently only work with [my pending PR](https://github.com/mozilla/metrics-graphics/pull/351) for metrics-graphics.